 This essential dipping sauce is a must-try.
 Served with almost every Chamorro meal.

-Meals are often served family style, encouraging sharing and shared eating.
+Food is often served family style, encouraging sharing and shared eating.

 A Chamorro staple.
 Cooked chicken, beef, or seafood chopped and marinated in lemon/calamansi juice, shredded coconut, hot peppers, and onions.
 Served chilled; refreshing, tangy, and spicy.
 Find at local Chamorro restaurants.

-Essential Chamorro appetizer, usually grilled.
+Essential Chamorro appetizer, often grilled.

 A foundational side dish in Chamorro cuisine.